 For example, if you are a realtor on the hunt for new residential listings in a specific neighborhood, you’ll need to assure your prospective clients that you can meet their needs and their desires; selling their home quickly, for the highest possible price.

 But simply making a claim is not enough.
-To get their attention, you must demonstrate that you have sold more (relevant sized) homes (in a relevant area) for more money (x% of asking price) than other local realtors.
+To get their attention, you must demonstrate that you have sold more (comparable) homes (in relevant areas) for more money (x% of asking price) than other realtors.

 This approach is far more effective than the common claim of being a “top producer,” because the average homeowner doesn’t know what that means.
 Sure they’ve heard the term before.
 And it does indicate that you’re selling a lot of... something.